 · Wear loose, “breathe-able” clothing.

-· Icy drinks such as “slurpees” or popsicles may provide temporary relief.
+· Icy drinks such as “slurpees” or popsicles may provide short-term relief.

 · Use an oscillating fan during indoor exercise.